UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_01.md

 ---

-As expected, the cereal data we have been working with is **“Tidy Data”**.
+As expected, the cereal data we have been working with is **“tidy data”**.
 Let’s look at a example where this is not the case.

 <center>